pmd/pmd/docs/pages/pmd/projectdocs/committers/releasing.md

 pmd:
     version: 6.0.0
     date: 2017-12-15
+    release_type: minor
 ```

+The release type could be one of "bugfix", "minor", or "major".

 The release notes usual mention any new rules that have been added since the last release.
 Please double check the file `pmd-core/src/main/resources/rulesets/releases/<version>.xml`, so